HELPING OUR CLIENTS ACHIEVE THEIR INDIVIDUAL CYCLING GOALS BY ADAPTING TRAINING TECHNIQUES AS APPLIED IN THE WORLD OF PROFESSIONAL CYCLING

 Johan van der Berg

 Born in Kimberley South Africa in 1976, Johan demonstrated athletic ability from a young age.
-Cycling became his passion after witnessing the spectacle of a stage finish in South Africa's only domestic "grand tour" at the time, the "Rapport Toer" in 1988.
+Cycling became his passion after witnessing the spectacle of a stage finish in South Africa's only domestic "grand tour" at the time, the "Rapport Toer" of 1988.
 The stage finished in his hometown of Knysna, won by an Italian invitational rider, Gianni Boscolo, in a bunch sprint.
-That was the moment Johan's dream started with the ultimate goal of turning professional some day.
+That was the moment Johan's dream started with the ultimate goal of turning professional.

 After finishing high school at Paul Roos Gymnasium in Stellenbosch South Africa, Johan enrolled at the University of Stellenbosch where he later obtained a Bachelor of Commerce degree in Commercial Law.

-European career highlights include participation in the Belgium Spring Classics including monuments in cycling like the Tour of Flanders and Liege- Bastogne-Liege.
-He also raced in semi-classic races across Europe including Gent-Wevelgem, Fleche Wallonne, GP Frankfurt, LUK Cup Buhl, GP Plouay, Milano-Torino and the French Cup series of races in 2000 and 2001.
+European career highlights include participation in the Belgium Spring Classics and monuments in cycling including the Tour of Flanders and Liege- Bastogne-Liege.
+Other highlights including participation in races such as Gent-Wevelgem, Fleche Wallonne, GP Frankfurt, LUK Cup Buhl, GP Plouay, Milano-Torino and a number of French Cup Series events in 2000 and 2001.

-Johan returned to home soil in South Africa for the 2002 season with the exciting proposition to become part of Africa's first Tour de France dream team and joined Douglas Ryder's professional outfit, Team Microsoft (now Team Qhubeka-Assos), for 2 years.
-Highlights include South African National Team representation at the Tour of the Southlands in New Zealand, Tour de Langkawi in Malaysia and the Tour of Korea.
-He also won a number of races on the domestic professional scene including a popular stage win at the 2002 Giro del Capo in Cape Town becoming the first South African to win a stage dominated by international teams with star riders like Fabian Cancellara riding for the U-23 Mapei Quick Step team.
+Johan returned to South African home soil for the 2002 season with the exciting proposition to join Africa's first Tour de France dream team, Team Microsoft, managed by well know cycling team owner, Douglas Ryder (now leading Q36.5).
+Over a 2 year period, highlights included South African National Team representation at the Tour of the Southlands in New Zealand, Tour de Langkawi in Malaysia and the Tour of Korea.
+He also won a number of domestic races on the professional calendar including a popular stage win at the 2002 Giro del Capo claiming the first South African win of the tour that year that was dominated by international star riders like Fabian Cancellara riding for the U-23 Mapei Quick Step team at the time.

 In 2016, Johan relocated to the United States where he now lives with his wife in Charlotte, NC.